Trade Gold Trading

 The answer is we use Fib retracement tool.

-This is a type of line study used in gold trading to predict and calculate these levels.
-This indicator is placed directly on the chart within the platform provided by your broker, This trading indicator will then automatically calculate these levels on the trading chart.
+This is a specific line analysis applied in gold trading to forecast and determine those levels.
+This technical tool is directly applied on the chart within the platform provided by your broker, and it will automatically compute these technical figures on the trading display.

 What are The Retracement Levels

-This tool will be drawn in the direction of the trend as explained in the example below.
+This tool will be drawn in line with the trend direction, as illustrated below.

-How to Draw on an Upwards Bullish Market
+How to Draw on an Upward Bullish Market

 Explanation for the Above XAUUSD Example